 Understanding Compressor Cycles

-One of the most efficient aspects of modern chillers is how they cycle the compressor.
-The compressor doesn’t run 24/7.
-Instead, once the water hits your desired temperature (say 50°F), the unit powers down.
-It only kicks back on when the water drifts a few degrees above your set range.
+One of the most efficient aspects of modern chillers is the cycling of the compressor.
+When the chiller is on, although the pump runs 24/7, the compressor should not be setup to do the same.
+Instead, once the water hits your desired temperature (say 50°F), the compressor unit powers down (even with your chiller on) and only kicks back on when the water drifts a few degrees above your set range (say 55°F).

 This means: